neelakansha85/site-setup-wizard/readme.txt

 Please check https://github.com/neelakansha85/site-setup-wizard for more documentation for now.

 == Changelog ==
+= 1.5.5 =
+* Added new feature to allow super admins to hide Features page if required.

 = 1.5.4 =
 * Fixed an issue related to Theme step displaying all network enabled themes.
 Please refer to [Issue #32](https://github.com/neelakansha85/site-setup-wizard/issues/32) for additional details.